pivotal/blog/content/post/pairing-on-data-science.md

 title: Pairing for Data Scientists
 ---

 Hey!
 Happy 2016!!
 I have now spent two months working on the Pivotal Labs Data Science Team in London and the journey so far has been really exciting.
-I have been introduced to new working methodologies in an agile data science (DS) environment.
+I have been introduced to new working methodologies in an agile data science (DS) environment, pairing being one of them.
 We've found that pairing works well with DS, and I wanted to share some of my experiences and tips for getting started with DS pairing.

 I feel pairing can be a great enablement technique.
 While pairing with clients, it makes them feel more involved.
 By developing a use case together they understand the code base better than a regular handover session at the end of project cycle.
 In the process, you understand the business requirements better which helps to speed up the process.
 Pairing with a colleague makes exploration and development of a DS use case much more fun.
 Besides helping in knowledge and skill exchange it's a good way to mitigate risk.